mliebelt/ChessTempoViewer/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Added layout parameter with options top, bottom, left or right.

+= 0.9.1 =
+* Corrected some documentation errors.
+* Completed the `readme.txt`.

 = 0.9.0 =
 * First published version, mostly feature complete.
 * Missing: pgnFile as alternative to embedding the moves.

 == Upgrade Notice ==

+= 0.9.2 =
+No backward incompatible change, the new layout paramter has the same default as before.

+= 0.9.1 =
+No upgrade notices necessary.

 = 0.9.0 =
 No upgrade notices necessary.